You’re likely familiar with email newsletters as a marketing method to get the word out about your business.

 3. Plan out your campaign

-Planning out your campaign usually begins with figuring out the number of emails you want to send and in what order.
-Whether you’re onboarding a new customer or keeping a user engaged, the sequence of your sends plays a crucial role in the success of each campaign.
+Once you know what you want people to do, you can start figuring out the number of emails you need to send and in what order to provide the information needed for someone to take the desired action.
 Consider how much information your target recipient needs, when they might need it, and why.

 4. Always keep testing